 Lybrate.com has an excellent community of General Physicians in India.
-You will find General Physicians with more than 41 years of experience on Lybrate.com.
+You will find General Physicians with more than 38 years of experience on Lybrate.com.
 You can find General Physicians online in Chennai and from across India.
 View the profile of medical specialists and their reviews from other patients to make an informed decision.

 Book Clinic Appointment with Dr. Vishwanathan

-Treatment of Lumbar Radiculopathy
+Treatment of Migraine Treatment

 Hiv Prophylaxis Post Exposure

 Thyroid Disorder Treatment

 Stitching Of Wounds Procedure